Professor Bogus has written and spoken extensively on the topics of gun control and the Second Amendment.

 Other writings from Professor Bogus on the subjects of gun control or the Second Amendment, available through libraries or paid services such as Westlaw and Lexis/Nexis, are listed on his CV, posted on the Bio section of this website.

-is a link to debate between Professor Bogus and Professor Michael O'Shea of the Oklahoma City University School of Law on the question "Resolved: The Second Amendment Protects the Individual's Right to Own and Carry a Gun."
+is a debate between Professor Bogus and Professor Michael O'Shea on the question "Resolved: The Second Amendment Protects the Individual's Right to Own and Carry a Gun."
 The debate was moderated by Jeffrey Rosen and sponsored by the National Constitution Center, the American Constitution Society, and the Federalist Society.
-It was held at the Chicago Cultural Center on November 19, 2015.
+It was held in Chicago on November 19, 2015.